-- 45.3 Any, and all, on-board footage shot at any FR Americas Championship Event belongs exclusively to SCCA Pro Racing. - a.
-No live on-board video transmission of any kind is allowed unless requested by SCCA Pro Racing. - b.
+- 45.3 Any, and all, on-board footage shot at any FR Americas Championship Event belongs exclusively to the Championship. - a.
+No live on-board video transmission of any kind is allowed unless requested by the Championship. - b.
 Teams and drivers wishing to share their footage on social media and their website must wait at least 12 hours after an official session before posting footage. - c.
 Said footage is limited to short clips that do not exceed 2 minutes in length. - d.
 One complete lap may be shown, even if this exceeds 2 minutes, but not more than one complete lap. - e.
-Any footage containing anything out of the ordinary, negative toward another competitor or the Championship, or accidents may not be posted without first receiving permission from SCCA Pro Racing. - 45.4 Outside media personnel are required to apply for credentials and follow all media guidelines set forth by SCCA Pro Racing or the facility. - 45.5 Any outside media personnel must remain fully aware of any SCCA Pro Racing authorized crew, who have priority at all times, including, but not limited to, standing starts, finishes, podium ceremonies, and post-race interviews. - 45.6 Requests for any footage from a Championship Event to be used for broadcast, promotions, or other distribution in any way, must be made in writing to Amy Greenway (agreenway@sccapro.com) or Sydney Davis Yagel (syagel@sccapro.com). - 45.7 A positive image of SCCA Pro Racing, the FR Americas Championship and its Competitors, sponsors, and officials must be portrayed at all times, including as it pertains to promotions. - 45.8 Any promotional material (photo, video, etc) obtained that goes outside the above guidelines will result in the immediate withdrawal of media access for the offender.
+Any footage containing anything out of the ordinary, negative toward another competitor or the Championship, or accidents may not be posted without first receiving permission from the Championship. - 45.4 Outside media personnel are required to apply for credentials and follow all media guidelines set forth by the Championship or the facility. - 45.5 Any outside media personnel must remain fully aware of any Championship authorized crew, who have priority at all times, including, but not limited to, standing starts, finishes, podium ceremonies, and post-race interviews. - 45.6 Requests for any footage from a Championship Event to be used for broadcast, promotions, or other distribution in any way, must be made in writing to Scott Goodyear (scott@parellamotorsports.com). - 45.7 A positive image of SCCA Pro Racing, PMH. the FR Americas Championship and its Competitors, sponsors, and officials must be portrayed at all times, including as it pertains to promotions. - 45.8 Any promotional material (photo, video, etc) obtained that goes outside the above guidelines will result in the immediate withdrawal of media access for the offender.